-The site is suitable for large-scale, sustainable, mixed-use development including multi-deck parking that provides public car parking opportunities.
+The site is suitable for large-scale, sustainable, mixed-use development including multi-deck parking.
 This location is easily accessed from the primary road network and is in close proximity to the key activity generators in the Leederville Precinct, and the high quality pedestrian connections to those destinations.

 Subject to business case analysis prepared by the City or a third party, the priority outcome for this multideck car park would be to integrate it within a mixed use development, or to construct it to a standard that is capable of future additional development.
-An additional key priority is the potential immediate and long-term revenue opportunities for the City, through car parking arrangements.